Skip to content

 Plant Analysis

-In Austria, chemical plant analyses to determine the air pollution impact was first used around the turn of the century.
-From 1955 to 1980 some 7 % of the forested areas in the neighborhood of industrial facilities were analyzed.
-In 1975 chemical plant analysis was laid down in the Forest Act as a tool to determine air pollution impact.
-The Second Ordinance against Forest-Damaging Air Pollutants (1984) stipulates air quality limit values.
+In Austria, chemical plant analysis was first used to determine the impact of air pollutants around the turn of last century.
+From 1955 to 1980, about 8 % of the forested area were analysed, typically in the vicinity of industrial facilities.
+In 1975, chemical plant analysis was laid down as a tool to determine impact of air pollution in the Forest Act.
+The Second Ordinance on Forest Damaging Air Pollutants (1984) stipulates limit values for air quality.
+This regulation, which is unique in Europe, allowed a wide use of plant analysis in practice.

-Today, plant analyses provide basic information for forest-related expert opinions to support Provincial Forest Authorities in the course of legal actions in accordance with the Mining Act, the Waste Management Act and the Industrial Law including Environmental Impact Assessment.
+Plant analyses today provide the basis for forest-related expert opinions supporting Provincial Forest Authorities during legal actions in accordance with the Mining Act, Waste Management Act, and the Industrial Law including environmental impact assessments.

 Priority Areas of Work

-- Austria-wide monitoring programme (Austrian Bio-indicator Grid) for the assessment of the spatial and temporal variation of air pollution impacts and nutrient supply
+• Austria-wide biomonitoring program (Austrian Bio-Indicator Grid) to determine spatial and temporal variation of impact of air pollutants and nutrient supply